-To plan the treatment your doctor takes into account:
+To plan the treatment your doctor thinks about:

 - your type of cancer

 - the position of the cancer in your body

 - the size of the cancer

-- whether the cancer is close to structures in the body that are sensitive to radiation
+- whether the cancer is close to structures in your body that are sensitive to radiation

-- how far the radiation needs to travel into the body
+- how far the radiation needs to travel into your body

 - your general health and medical history